sst/guide/_chapters/add-an-api-to-delete-a-note.md

 Let's test the delete note API.

-In the [previous chapter]({% link _chapters/add-an-api-to-get-a-note.md %}) we tested our create note API.
+In a [previous chapter]({% link _chapters/add-an-api-to-get-a-note.md %}) we tested our create note API.
 It should've returned the new note's id as the `noteId`.

 In the **API** tab of the [SST Console]({{ site.console_url }}), select the `DELETE /notes/{id}` API.